eugenkiss/static-mobx-routing/README.md

 In Android and Java land there is [Retrofit](https://square.github.io/retrofit/) which I find to be a very good HTTP client library.
 In this project I essentially created my own ad-hoc one based on `fetch`.
-It works fine, however a TypeScript version of Retrofit would benefit the community I think.
+It works fine, however a TypeScript version of Retrofit would be useful I think.

 Some other questions in my mind are: